ChikaraWakaura/snd-serialmidi/README.md

 Oh Oh, nostalgic !!
 There is a memory that I bought SC-88VL, SC-55mkII or YAMAHA MU-90, but I wonder if I went to Yahoo!
 Au ...

 Raspberry PI should be able to do serial MIDI, and it is only snd-serial-u16550.ko that can make serial MIDI even if you look at /lib/module/ or less from past memory.
-Moreover, ko for IBM PC/AT compatible machine What is in Raspberry PI (laugh)
+Moreover, ko for IBM PC/AT compatible machine What is in Raspberry PI (lol)

 I thought that there was an available ko for /dev/tty* and looking at the final version of ALSA alone [alsa-driver-1.0.25.tar.bz2](http://www.mirrorservice.org/sites/ftp.alsa-project.org/pub/driver/), it's in drivers/serialmidi.c has been left behind poorly (lol)